BrianPi/GeneFinder/README.md

 Anyone may use this tool for non-commercial use.
 This tool is provided without any warranty or guarantee.

-For commercial inquiries and feedback; Contact e-mail: brian3.14159@gmail.com
+For any inquiries and feedback; Contact e-mail: brian3.14159@gmail.com